leomadori/GamesHub/README.md

 # 3. Outlooks

-Our code was based on popular card games and we chose our current selection based on their entertainment value (how much we enjoyed playing them).
-However, if you prefer to add your own games/modify our list of games, feel free to do so!
+We based our project on some popular card games like Blackjack and King's cup, known also for their enterteinment value.
+Our focus was mainly on singl-player mode, making them accessible and enjoyable even when playing alone.
+Even if the project could be finished, we would like to expand our collection of game while improving the code quality at the same time.

 ## Improving Our Code
 To access our code, first: